pknipp/physics-sims/README.md

 ![Heat](assets/heat.png)

-* The heat equation is a partial differential equation that is first-order in time *t* and second-order inposition *x*.
+* The heat equation is a partial differential equation that is first-order in time *t* and second-order in position *x*.
 In addition to discretizing the time variable, I also do so with the position variable in order to obtain a difference equation.
 The sizes of both the time-step (&Delta;*t*) and the position increment (&Delta;*x*) are controlled by logarithmic sliders.
 ```
 handleLogDt = e => {
     let logDt = Number(e.target.value);